Leonard Center Room 53

 When used correctly, light therapy can help alleviate the fatigue and decreased activity commonly experienced in the shorter days of fall and winter, or even into spring.
 It is a common treatment for SAD. (seasonal affective disorder or "winter blues").

 SEASONAL AFFECTIVE DISORDER: WHAT IS IT?

 Seasonal Affective Disorder or SAD (sometimes called winter depression) is a condition characterized by recurrent depression in the fall and winter months, which alternates with nondepressed times in the spring and summer.
-In fall and winter, people with SAD usually experience an increase in vegetative symptoms including oversleeping, overeating, carbohydrate craving weight gain, fatigue, and social withdrawl.
+In fall and winter, people with SAD usually experience an increase in vegetative symptoms including oversleeping, overeating, carbohydrate craving weight gain, fatigue, and social withdrawal.
 Many people with SAD note a marked responsiveness to changes in climate, latitude, and light conditions.
 Mood may lighten and energy may increase when a person with SAD spends more time in areas with windows or when the weather improves.
-Mood and energy may deterioriate when the amount of environmental light is reduced.
+Mood and energy may deteriorate when the amount of environmental light is reduced.

 HOW CAN LIGHT THERAPY HELP?

 Regular exposure to light of sufficient intensity, even artificial light, has been shown to ameliorate the symptoms of SAD for some people.
 Regardless of the mechanism, the findings that light therapy is a viable treatment for winter depression are widely supported.